llh1230507/dashboard/README.md

 ![Sales](./screen03.png)

-This is the sales car.
+This is the sales report page.
 This page has a table that shows which car brand has been sold and number of the cars being sold.